alexbfree/takeawayhygieneuk/README.md

 Published extension is available for download on the [Chrome Web Store](https://chrome.google.com/webstore/detail/takeaway-hygiene-ratings/bkmnhmkibfcgcddfkgmgnecchilhbgmi).

 Currently this supports:
-* Just Eat
+* Just Eat (just-eat.co.uk)
-* Hungryhouse
+* Hungryhouse (hungryhouse.co.uk)
-* Deliveroo
+* Deliveroo (deliveroo.co.uk)
+* Kukd (kukd.com)

-Scrapes the menu pages of these sites for the name and address of the establishment, and makes a call to the Food Standards Agency API (documentation available here: http://api.ratings.food.gov.uk/help) with the establishment name and postcode for the latest rating for the establishment, before inserting a graphic and date for the rating into the page.
+Scrapes the restaurant pages of these sites for the name and address of the establishment, and makes a call to the Food Standards Agency API (documentation available here: http://api.ratings.food.gov.uk/help) with the establishment name and postcode for the latest rating for the establishment, before inserting a graphic and date for the rating into the page.

 ## Contributing